 * Diligent search exercise using the EnDOW platform beta

-CIPSS’17 is aimed at students, industry professionals, and the public sector.
+CIPSS’17 was aimed at industry professionals, lawyers, the public sector and students, including:

-* Industry professionals can be from the commercial or the not-for-profit sector, the sharing economy, or NGOs working in this field.
+* Industry professionals from the commercial or the not-for-profit sector, the sharing economy, or NGOs working in this field.

-* The public sector can include government officials such as civil servants and policy makers, whose job requires them to have an understanding of how ‘openness’ interacts with the international IP regime.
+* The public sector including government officials such as civil servants and policy makers, whose job requires them to have an understanding of how ‘openness’ interacts with the international IP regime.

-There are no pre-requisites to join the summit.
+There were no pre-requisites to join the summit.

-* Acquire a deeper knowledge of ‘openness’ and its link to IP, as it relates to open culture and open science (incorporating open access).
+* They acquired a deeper knowledge of ‘openness’ and its link to IP, as it relates to open culture and open science.

-* Understand open alternatives to IP as tools for economic, social, cultural and technological development
+* They were able to understand open alternatives to IP as tools for economic, social, cultural and technological development.

-* Prepare for postgraduate or postdoctoral academic study in this area
+* Some delegates were able to prepare for postgraduate or postdoctoral academic study.

 Hashtag for Social Media